DeepSeek Monitoring & Observability with OpenTelemetry

 • For JavaScript: Node.js (version 14 or higher) and npm installed for managing Node.js packages

-Monitoring DeepSeek
+Monitoring DeepSeek with OpenTelemetry

 The DeepSeek API uses an API format compatible with OpenAI.
-By modifying the configuration, you can use the OpenAI SDK or softwares compatible with the OpenAI API to access the DeepSeek API.
+By modifying the configuration, you can use the OpenAI SDK or software compatible with the OpenAI API to access the DeepSeek API.
 Hence, a similar method to monitor OpenAI APIs can be used for monitoring DeepSeek APIs as well.
 To read more about this, you can read the DeepSeek API Docs

 No-code auto-instrumentation is recommended for quick setup with minimal code changes.
 It's ideal when you want to get observability up and running without modifying your application code and are leveraging standard instrumentor libraries.